SalesConnection/Caction-Support/docs/How_edit_or_update_data_inside_system.md

 <br>

-4. Click on the pencil icon to access the edit job section
+5. Click on the pencil icon to access the edit job section.

 <br>